IBM/pwa-lit-template/README.md

 - `client`: where you are going to write most of the code of your application.

   - `images`: is use to store the static resourced used by your application.
-  - `patches`: contains the patches to apply in the different packages as we mention [here](#things-to-be-aware).
+  - `patches`: contains the patches to apply in the different packages mentioned [here](#things-to-be-aware).
+It will be removed at some point.
+  - `src`
     - `components`: contains your custom Web Components.
 Inside this folder you will find the `app-index.ts` file, main root of your application following the PRPL patern.
     - `config`: stores the configuration (handles the environment at the build time).
     - `helpers`: contains two interesting features: `PageElement` and `html-meta-manager`.
     - `pages`: where you create the pages for your application.
     - `routes`: where you create the routes for your application.

 - `server`: contains the logic to serve the application.
 And is where you are going to create your `dist/` folder containing the bundle of your application.